Covariant Cherenkov Radiation and its Friction Force: Summary of results

-The full covariant friction force for a superluminal and accelerated charged particle in medium is still left to be formulated (see discussion in Section \ref{sec:discussion}).
+The full covariant in medium radiation friction force for a superluminal and accelerated charged particle is still left to be formulated \cite{Lynch:2019xfl} (see also discussion in Section \ref{sec:discussion}).
 For now, the Larmor and Cherenkov radiation forces can be naively compared by evaluating the ratio of their invariant magnitudes